-The college that you choose will send a financial aid award letter stating the financial aid if you are eligible to receive where it consists of federal student loan, grants, and work-study.
+The college that you choose will send a financial aid award letter stating the financial aid if you are eligible to receive where it consists of federal student loans, grants, and work-study.

-The Federal student loan has certain advantages and perks than private loans as it can make it easier for you to manage the debt and avoid the struggle of affording your monthly payments.
+The Federal student loan has certain advantages and perks over private loans as it can make it easier for you to manage the debt and avoid the struggle of affording your monthly payments.

 If you are not able to afford the monthly minimum payments of your loan then you might qualify for the income-driven repayment (IDR) plans.

 Under the IDR there are 4 repayment plans available -